 During their course of undergraduate study at Johns Hopkins, majors in the history of art will:

 - Develop the foundational skills needed to engage in the critical study of works of visual art, including painting, graphic media, and photography; sculpture and the plastic decorative arts; architecture and environmental art; and aspects of new media in contemporary art.
 Methods of close observation and description of works are cultivated to serve as building blocks toward historically situated interpretations of artistic form and meaning

-- Acquire a broad-based familiarity with the main currents of European, Mediterranean, and North American art history from the ancient to the modern period
+- Acquire a broad-based familiarity with the main currents of art history from the ancient to the modern period

 - Gain experience with works of art beyond the classroom, through museums, special library collections, and onsite field trips

 - Acquire a working familiarity with the terminology, textual sources, theoretical discourses, and historiography informing the visual arts and architecture throughout its history